palantir/atlasdb/docs/source/miscellaneous/doc/adr/0017-transactions3.md

 service.
 This is implemented as `TwoPhaseEncodingStrategy`.
 As discussed earlier, we re-use the logic from `TicketsEncodingStrategy` for encoding a start timestamp (a key) into a cell.
 This ensures that we still profit from performance optimisations that were written specifically for _transactions2 (e.g. shared modulus generation on TimeLock, protections against overall hotspotting).
+We opted to reuse the `_transactions2` table to avoid unnecessary overhead on Cassandra; the reasoning we used to justify some of the specific table parameters being tuned in specific ways remains valid for _transactions3.

 For the values, we also re-use the `TicketsEncodingStrategy`'s delta-encoded `VAR_LONG`.
 We simply append one byte to the end of the value: `{0}` for a `STAGING` value and `{1}` for a `COMMITTED` value.
 The primary concerns we should have